atorstling/where-rust-shines/tasks/npe/README.md

 ## Part 3 - Replicate same mistake in Rust

-Your task is now to code the same solution into a Rust program.
+Your task is now to naively code the same buggy solution into a Rust program.
 Can you end up with the same bug?
 The Rust program already contains logic which does everything the Java program does, except reading the environment variable.